Why Reverse Osmosis Is the Gold Standard for Microplastic Removal

 Proven 6-stage reverse osmosis with alkaline remineralization at an unbeatable price point.

-Why it is the best budget pick: The iSpring RCC7AK has been one of the best-selling RO systems for years, and for good reason.
-Six filtration stages including an alkaline remineralization filter that restores pH and adds back minerals for better taste.
-At ~$199, it costs less than half the price of tankless systems while delivering the same core RO performance.
-The 0.0001-micron membrane removes 99%+ of microplastics, nanoplastics, TDS, lead, arsenic, fluoride, and chlorine.
+The iSpring RCC7AK has been one of the best-selling RO systems for years, and for good reason.
+Six filtration stages — including an alkaline remineralization filter that restores pH and adds minerals back for better taste.
+It typically costs less than half the price of tankless systems while delivering the same core RO performance.
+The NSF/ANSI 58-certified 0.0001-micron membrane removes 99%+ of microplastics, nanoplastics, TDS, lead, arsenic, fluoride, and chlorine.
 DIY installation takes about an hour.

 4. APEC Water ROES-50 — Best Value